-I have studied the role of TRPC channels in metabolic diseases during my PhD with Prof David J Beech at Leeds.
-I went on to study insulin resistance and ROS signalling in diabetes-induced vascular dysfunction during my postdoctoral work with Prof Mark Kearney in Medical School at Leeds.
+I have studied the role of TRPC channels in metabolic diseases during my PhD with Prof David J Beech at Leeds (2006-10).
+I went on to study insulin resistance and ROS signalling in diabetes-induced vascular dysfunction during my postdoctoral work with Prof Mark Kearney in Medical School at Leeds (2010-12).
 Following that, I took up an Assistant Professor position at Indian Institute of Technology (IIT), Guwahati, India.
-During my time at IIT, I continued to look at the role of ion channels in various components of metabolic syndrome.
+During my time at IIT, I continued to look at the role of ion channels in various components of metabolic syndrome (2013-16).

-In 2016, I took up University Academic Fellow position at LICAMM, School of Medicine, Leeds and continued my work on ion channels and cardiometabolic disorders.
+In autumn 2016, I took up University Academic Fellow position at LICAMM, School of Medicine, Leeds and continued my work on ion channels and cardiometabolic disorders.
 Our lab has identified that activation of mechanosensitive Piezo1 channels lead to insulin release from pancreatic beta cells.
 We have also identified a specific mutation which links to fatality in Covid-19 patients.
 Currently I am an Associate Professor in Cardiovascular Medicine.

 - Masters in Medical Science and Technology

 - PhD (Patho-physiology)

 - Physiological Society UK

 - American Heart Association